merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### The structure database

-To analyze and visualize where nucleotide-level variation occurs in the three-dimensional structure of the encoded protein, you need a protein structure.
-For this, anvi'o has a dedicated structure database that stores all structural information requested by the user.
+To analyze and visualize where nucleotide-level variation occurs in the three-dimensional structure of an encoded protein, you need a protein structure.
+For this, anvi-3dev has a dedicated structure database that stores all structural information requested by the user.
 Users can create their own structure database by providing a contigs database, and a list of gene IDs in the contigs database they want to predict structures for.

 {:.notice}
 Very briefly, structures are predicted using [MODELLER](http://merenlab.org/2016/06/18/installing-third-party-software/#modeller), which attempts to find homologous proteins with experimentally-solved structures.
 If any exist, they are used as templates to model your proteins of interest.